justinekizhak/dotfiles-v4/emacs/emacs.d/README.md

 - [Gitter Chat]
 - [Stack Exchange]
 - [Reddit]

+# Spacemacs Everywhere

+Once you've learned the Spacemacs key bindings, you can use them in other IDEs/tools, thanks to the following projects:
+- [IntelliSpace](https://github.com/MarcoIeni/intelli-space) - Spacemacs' like key bindings for IntelliJ platform
+- [Spaceclipse](https://github.com/MarcoIeni/spaceclipse) - Spacemacs’ like key bindings for Eclipse
+- [SpaceVim](https://github.com/SpaceVim/SpaceVim) - A community-driven modular vim distribution
+- [VSpaceCode](https://github.com/VSpaceCode/VSpaceCode) - Spacemacs’ like key bindings for Visual Studio Code

 # License
 The license is GPLv3 for all parts specific to Spacemacs, this includes: